doc4d/docs/docs/Desktop/building.md

 - **CEF**: Chromium embedded library.
 It is necessary to run [Web areas](../FormObjects/webArea_overview.md) that use the embedded rendering engine and [4D View Pro areas](../FormObjects/viewProArea_overview.md).
 Calling such areas when CEF is deselected will display blank areas and/or generate errors.
 - **MeCab**: Library used for text indexing in Japanese language (see this [settings paragraph](../settings/database.md#support-of-mecab-japanese-version)).
 Deselecting this module will force text indexes to be rebuilt in Japanese language.
-> If you deselect MeCab in Japanese language, make sure to do it on both client/server build and [client application build](#build-client-application) (for the concurrent platform), otherwise it can create major malfunctions in the application.
+> If you deselect MeCab for an application in Japanese language used on heterogeneous platforms, make sure to deselect it on both client/server build and [client application build](#build-client-application) (for the concurrent platform), otherwise major malfunctions will occur in the application.

 - **PHP**: Necessary to use PHP features and commands in 4D (see this [settings paragraph](../settings/php.md)).
 - **SpellChecker**: Used for built-in [spellchecking features](../FormObjects/properties_Entry.md#auto-spellcheck) and commands available for input areas and 4D Write Pro areas.
-- **4D Updater**: Controls the [automatic update](#what-is-a-clientserver-application) of client parts and is used by the `SET UPDATE FOLDER` command for automated server updates.
+- **4D Updater**: Controls the [automatic update](#what-is-a-clientserver-application) of client parts and is used by the `SET UPDATE FOLDER` command for [automated server updates](#automatic-updating-of-server-or-single-user-applications).